 The National Council of Negotiation Associations (NCNA) recommends that potential negotiators have a high level of self-control, be able to remain calm even under immense pressure, possess extraordinary interpersonal skills, be able to use active listening, and be able to work well within a team.

-What Kind of Training Do Police Hostage Negotiators Receive?
+What Kind of Training Is There?

 Initially, negotiators typically receive at least 40 hours of training in topics such as psychology, crisis intervention, active listening and incident management.
-They also review case studies and role playing scenarios.
+They also review case studies and role-playing scenarios.

 Once trained, negotiators undergo continuing education and advanced training, review case files around the country, and network with other crisis negotiation professionals to learn and compare ways to be even more effective at their jobs.